-Ay 207 abc.
+Ay 207 ab.
 Galaxies and the Universe.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, second terms.
 Prerequisites: Ay 20 (undergraduates), Ay 120 (graduates) or equivalents.
 Structure, stellar content, and evolution of normal galaxies.
-Galaxies of the Local Group.
-Mass determinations.
-The luminosity function.
 Seyfert and compact galaxies, QSO's, and other peculiar objects.
-Dynamics of galaxies, clusters and small groups.
 The second term, which may be taken independently, will cover topics in observational cosmology, including dynamics, the microwave, and x-ray background, and the formation of galaxies and clusters.
 Given in alternate years.
-Offered in 1974-75.
-Instructors: Sargent, Gunn, Schmidt.
+Offered in 1976-77.
+Instructors: Sargent, Schmidt, Gunn.

 Ay 208.
 Modern Observational Astronomy.
 6 units (1-0-5); second term.
 Prerequisite: instructor's permission.
-An observational course for graduate students in astronomy in which modern astronomical techniques are used in conjunction with the various telescopes and auxiliary instruments on Mount Wilson and Palomar Mountain.
+An observational course for graduate students in astronomy in which modern astronomical techniques are used in conjunction with the various telescopes on Mount Wilson and Palomar Mountain.
 Students will be permitted to register for only one term.
 Given in alternate years.
-Not offered in 1974-75.
+Not offered in 1976-77.

 Ay 215.
 Seminar in Theoretical Astrophysics.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisite: instructor's permission.
 Seminar on recent developments for advanced students.
 The current theoretical literature will be discussed by the students.
 Given in alternate years.
-Offered in 1974-75.
+Offered in 1976-77.
 Instructors: Goldreich, Gunn.